SirGarhi/garhis-grotto-foundry/docs/character_paths/Haradin.md

 * Nightfall
 	Nightfall is essentially an old gnarled tree branch that Haradin has turned into a devastatingly effective greatclub.
 It has the following properties:
 	* Damage – 1d10 Bludgeoning
-	* Two-Handed, Heavy, Reach, Martial Weapon, Focus, Primal Weapon*
+	* Two-Handed, Heavy, Reach, Martial Weapon, Melee Weapon, Focus, Primal Weapon*
 	* Primal Weapon – Attack and Damage rolls can be made with Wisdom rather than Strength or Dexterity

-* Initiate Warpriest
+* Initiate War Priest
 	You have specialized training in fighting as a War Priest and know at least one Technique
-	* As an Initiate, you have a pool of 5 Technique Points, which you must spend any time you want to use a Technique.
-You regain all uses at the end of a Short or Long Rest.
+	* As an Initiate, you have a pool of 4 Technique Points
+	* You must spend a Technique Point any time you use a Technique
+	* You regain all uses at the end of a Short or Long Rest.
 * Technique: Deflective Stance
 	* You gain a +2 bonus to AC while wielding a weapon in two hands until you take a Short or Long rest.
 * Technique: Hemorrhaging Strikes